EgorKhvostikov/vintage_2025/README.md

  * Includes fix to avoid deadlock situation with WatchdogMonitor which could result in USB communication errors.
      - Comm error appeared to require that user disconnect USB cable and restart the Robot Controller app to recover.
      - robotControllerLog.txt would have error messages that included the words "E RobotCore: lynx xmit lock: #### abandoning lock:"
- * Includes fix to correctly list the parent module address for a REV Robotics Expansion Hub in a configuration (.xml) file.
+ * Includes fix to correctly list the parent eventUser address for a REV Robotics Expansion Hub in a configuration (.xml) file.
-     - Bug in versions 4.0 and 4.1 would incorrect list the address module for a parent REV Robotics device as "1".
+     - Bug in versions 4.0 and 4.1 would incorrect list the address eventUser for a parent REV Robotics device as "1".
-     - If the parent module had a higher address value than the daisy-chained module, then this bug would prevent the Robot Controller from communicating with the downstream Expansion Hub.
+     - If the parent eventUser had a higher address value than the daisy-chained eventUser, then this bug would prevent the Robot Controller from communicating with the downstream Expansion Hub.
  * Added requirement for ACCESS_COARSE_LOCATION to allow a Driver Station running Android Oreo to scan for Wi-Fi Direct devices.
  * Added google() repo to build.gradle because aapt2 must be downloaded from the google() repository beginning with version 3.2 of the Android Gradle Plugin.
      - Important Note: Android Studio users will need to be connected to the Internet the first time build the ftc_app project.